MicroWebStacks/astro-big-doc/README.md

   - Issue: Menu height transition MUI example is working
   - minor issue : Expand arrow rotates for nothing on page reload

+- tried to serve different directories on different bas without modifying website build base path
+  - used referrer to differentiate requests, and created a middleware preceesing the static use that redirects to base
+  - failed due to some fetches still fail, not clear why as not reported without referer

 ## issues

 ## Hints